Ohio State Route 2: History

 Established in 1912 as Intercounty Highway 2, the route initially connected Cleveland to the Pennsylvania state line.

 By 1923, it extended westward, aligning with what is now US 6 from the Indiana border to Bryan, and following current SR 51 and US 20 from Toledo to Pennsylvania.

 Between 1926 and 1927, SR 2 was rerouted from Toledo to Cleveland, utilizing the former SR 23 alignment to Port Clinton, an unnumbered stretch to 2 mi west of Sandusky, and the previous SR 12 into Cleveland.
 Concurrently, the segment from Cleveland to Pennsylvania was designated as US 20.

 In 1931, the route extended east to Willoughby via St. Clair Avenue.
 However, by 1932, its western terminus was shortened to Bryan, with the segment from Bryan to the Indiana state line reclassified as US 6.

 In 1936, the route was extended to the Indiana state line via the former SR 108 alignment from Hicksville to Bryan, and the former SR 18 alignment from the Indiana state line to Hicksville, with which it was dually certified along this route until 1940.

 In 1939 SR 18 alignment was removed from SR 2 alignment west of Hicksville.
 Additionally, the route extended east to Lost Nation Road in Willoughby.
 Two years later, in 1941 SR 2 from West 6th to East 9th moved from Lakeside Avenue to the Lakefront Highway, later called the Cleveland Memorial Shoreway.
 Lakeside certified as SR 2 temporarily.

 In 1962 the route was extended east to SR 283 in Painesville; Euclid-to-Painesville alignment upgraded to freeway.

-In 1967 the portion of the route from 9 mi west of Sandusky to 4 mi west of Sandusky was upgraded to freeway, and rerouted on the bypass around Sandusky on former US&n6 alignment.
+In 1967 the portion of the route from 9 mi west of Sandusky to 4 mi west of Sandusky was upgraded to freeway, and rerouted on the bypass around Sandusky on former US 6 alignment.
 Additionally, the route was extended to its current eastern terminus at US 20 in Painesville Township.
 A year later in 1968, the portion of the route from SR 163 to 9 mi west of Sandusky upgraded to freeway.

 In 1970 the portion of the route from 2 mi west of Amherst to SR 83 (SR 76 at that time) upgraded to freeway; from 4 mi east of Amherst to SR 83 dually certified with I-90.

-From 1973 to 1975, OH 2 Alt. was deleted as discontinuous sections of SR 2 are moved from US 6 to I-90.
+From 1973 to 1975, SR 2 Alt. was deleted as discontinuous sections of SR 2 are moved from US 6 to I-90.

 In 1976, the portion of the route from Ceylon to 2 mi west of Amherst upgraded to freeway.
 And in 1977, the portion from SR 83 to Rocky River was upgraded to freeway and dually certified with I-90.

 On August 30, 1990, the portion from Huron to Ceylon was upgraded to freeway.

 Future

 As of 2025 a project is underway to convert the East Shoreway west of I-90 into an at-grade boulevard, including relocating the east landing of the Main Avenue Bridge southward to a T-intersection at West Third Street.
+The project is related to North Coast Harbor redevelopment.